 After postponing the trip a few times, because of circumstances beyond our control, we finally managed to leave for Thangpalkot early morning of Sunday, August 18 to start the Social Business for Education project–the Fishery.
-The group consisted of myself, my friend and COMMITTED Co-director Jayjeev, another COMMITTED staff Shobha, our fishery expert Madhavji and two cage builders from Kulekhani fishery.
+The group consisted of myself, my friend and COMMITTED Executive Director Jayjeev, another COMMITTED staff Shobha, our fishery expert Madhabji and two cage builders from Kulekhani fishery.

 Early Monday morning, in preparation for the hatchlings due to arrive later that morning, the team of fishery experts started working on the cages, instructing and teaching our local supervisor/caretaker on the process involved.
 The team built two different size cages.
 All we needed were the hatchlings.

 The government-owned, and run, fishery in Kathmandu we had arranged to buy the hatchlings from, the collection team found out Monday morning that they couldn’t deliver.
 When the two-man collection team showed up, they discovered to their (and our) horror that about 50% of the hatchlings had died because of the carelessness of those responsible for transferring them from the nursery to the oxygen-filled polythene bags!
 What’s more, they didn’t have any more hatchlings!
 Madhabji came to the rescue.
 Using his connections he was able to find a private fishery in Chitwan!